Shanghai Animation Film Studio: Establishment (1946-1957)

-The founding of Shanghai Animation Film studio was also promoted by the "Hundred Flowers Campaign" in 1956, in which the government of Communist Party encouraged the development and innovation of technology and art in China.
+The founding of Shanghai Animation Film studio was also promoted by the "Hundred Flowers Campaign" in 1956, in which the government of the Communist Party encouraged the development and innovation of technology and art in China.

 The golden age (1957–1966)

-After the success of The Magical Pen (1955) and The Conceited General (1956), the studio got additional support from the government which encouraged them to study Western animation and develop its own models and methods that were truly Chinese.
-The period of 1957 to 1966 was described as the "golden age" of Chinese animation films especially because of the high productivity and quality of Shanghai Animation Film Studio.
+After the success of The Magical Pen (1955) and The Conceited General (1956), the studio got additional support from the government, which encouraged them to study Western animation and develop its own models and methods that were truly Chinese.
+The period of 1957 to 1966 was described as the "golden age" of Chinese animation films, especially because of the high productivity and quality of Shanghai Animation Film Studio.
 Along with the creative techniques and outstanding Chinese artistry, a number of animated films have reached the top level internationally.

-Premier Zhou Enlai said that "Animation films are rather outstanding with their special and unique style in the Chinese Film Industry."
+Premier Zhou Enlai said that, "Animation films are rather outstanding with their special and unique style in the Chinese Film Industry."
 In this period, the studio developed various innovative techniques expressing national style.
 In 1958, Wan Guchan, with young animator Hu Jinqing, and their crew developed a new animating technique, jianzhi, based on Chinese traditional paper-cuts and produced the first jianzhi style animation, Pigsy Eats Watermelon (1958).
-Te Wei, inspired by the famous ink wash artist Qi Baishi, directed first ink-wash and brush-painting style animated film - Where is Mama (1960), which won high valued awards at movie festivals including the Locarno International Film Festival in 1961, the 4th Annecy International Animation Film Festival in 1962 and 17th Cannes Film Festival in 1964.
+Te Wei, inspired by the famous ink wash artist Qi Baishi, directed the first ink-wash and brush-painting style animated film - Where is Mama (1960), which won high valued awards at movie festivals, including the Locarno International Film Festival in 1961, the 4th Annecy International Animation Film Festival in 1962, and the 17th Cannes Film Festival in 1964.
 In 1963, Te Wei and Qian Jiajun produced the second ink-wash and brush-painting animation, Buffalo Boy and the Flute (1963).
-In the same period, Yu Zhenguang (1906-1991) directed first folded-paper animation, A Clever Duckling (1963), featuring a folk craft technique, zhezhi (also known as Japanese origami).
+In the same period, Yu Zhenguang (1906-1991) directed the first folded-paper animation, A Clever Duckling (1963), featuring a folk craft technique called zhezhi (also known as Japanese origami).